 Participants in the RCAP are required to deposit 5% of any loan draws under this program into an escrow account to be held and used by the program trustee to satisfy any payment defaults the borrower may incur related to its outstanding obligations under the program.
 Any escrowed funds used by the trustee for debt service payments are required to be replenished by the borrower.
 If a program participant defaults on its obligations, the program trustee is required to use the defaulted borrower's escrow accounts to satisfy the debt service requirements of the defaulted borrower until those accounts are depleted.
 If the escrow accounts of this defaulted borrower are insufficient to satisfy the defaulted borrower's total debt service obligation, the program trustee may use the escrowed funds of all program participants, on a prorated basis, based on each program participant's level of participation in the program, to satisfy any additional debt service not covered by the defaulted borrower's escrowed accounts.
-As of September 30, 2018, \$7,063,485 was held in an escrow account to be used by the program trustee to satisfy any defaults under the program.
-This amount is included as cash restricted for capital projects and debt service on the 2018 statement of net position.
-As of September 30, 2018, there was one program participant that was in default under the program.
-The University's portion of the annual debt service related to the defaulted program participant was approximately \$60,000 in 2018.
+As of September 30, 2019, \$7,043,077 was held in an escrow account to be used by the program trustee to satisfy any defaults under the program.
+This amount is included as cash restricted for capital projects and debt service on the 2019 statement of net position.
+As of September 30, 2019, there was one program participant that was in default under the program.
+The University's portion of the annual debt service related to the defaulted program participant was approximately \$60,000 in 2019.
+Expenses related to defaulted program participants for the years ended September 30, 2019 and 2018 totaled \$515,995 and \$311.619. respectively.